jwluiten/jwluiten.github.io/docs/index.md

 In hindsight, I see a couple of reasons it took me fairly long to get it all up and running.
 Some aspects, like getting the mic input on my mac to work, were only solved after days.
 Besides my own impatience, there are other aspects that caused it all to take longer than necessary.

 A network capable Software Defined Radio operated from a laptop, is a very different beast than a traditional Yaesu or Kenwoord transceiver.
 Traditional transceivers only need to be connected to a power supply and an antenna to be ready to operate.
-SDR based transceivers like the SunSDR introduce a number of complications (challenges?) that need to be mastered.
+SDR based transceivers like the SunSDR introduce a number of complications and challenges that need to be mastered.

 ### Networking